awsdocs/aws-global-accelerator-dev-guide/doc_source/preserve-client-ip-address.how-to-enable-preservation.md

-# How To Enable Client IP Address Preservation<a name="preserve-client-ip-address.how-to-enable-preservation"></a>
+# How to enable client IP address preservation<a name="preserve-client-ip-address.how-to-enable-preservation"></a>

 When you create a new accelerator, client IP address preservation is enabled, by default, for supported endpoints\.